-Proposals are invited for the following work: Proposal 1 - General Construction Work This project involves but is not limited to, demolition, partial concrete floor and ceiling repair, concrete beam repair, partial and full depth -PT, partial depth column repair, tendon-splice, expansion joint repair and replacement, crack and joint repair, miscellaneous shoring and reshores, floor surface protection sealer, traffic coatings, floor drain repair and replacement, mechanical piping and hangers and miscellaneous architectural, electrical, and mechanical.
+This project involves but is not limited to, demolition, partial concrete floor and ceiling repair, concrete beam repair partial and full depth-PT, partial depth column repair, tendon-splice, expansion joint repair and replacement, crack and joint repair, miscellaneous shoring and reshores, floor surface protection sealer, traffic coatings, floor drain repair and replacement, mechanical piping and hangers and miscellaneous architectural, electrical, and mechanical.

-Bids will only be accepted from the following firms:
+Invitation Only: Bids will only be accepted by the following firms:

+- 1. Bornor Restoration

+- 2. D.C.
+Byers Co.

-Bornor Restoration D.C.
-Byers Co M One Limited Pullman Services RAM Construction
+- 3. M One Limited

+- 4. Pullman Services

+- 5. RAM Construction

-The substantial construction completion date for the project, as set forth in the project manual and drawings is August 18, 2023.
+The substantial construction completion date for the project, as set forth in the project manual and drawings is August 16, 2024.
 See applicable start date and interim completion dates in the General Requirements (Division One) - Part 1 Work Sequence section.

+LIQUIDATED DAMAGES:

+\Box Shall, or \boxtimes Shall not be assessed for Substantial Completion at:

+\$PER DAY

-LIQUIDATED DAMAGES: ☐ Shall, or ☒ Shall not be assessed for Substantial Completion at: \$PER DAY \square Shall, or \boxtimes Shall not be assessed for Final Completion at: \$PER DAY EXCLUSIONS FROM MUTUAL WAIVERS OF CONSEQUENTIAL DAMAGES: DEFAULT IS NONE .
+\Box Shall, or \boxtimes Shall not be assessed for Final Completion at:

+\$PER DAY

+EXCLUSIONS FROM MUTUAL WAIVERS OF CONSEQUENTIAL DAMAGES: DEFAULT IS NONE.
 (If exclusions apply, project team to insert applicable exclusions below).

-The complete set of documents is also available for viewing through our new MSU Plan Room or via the MSU Planning, Design and Construction (PDC) web page at https://ipf.msu.edu/construction/partners/prospective-partners, and then select "Construction projects out to bid".
+The complete set of documents is also available for viewing through our new MSU Plan Room or via the MSU Planning, Design and Construction (PDC) web page at https://ipf.msu.edu/construction/partners/prospective-partners and then select "dedicated plan room".